-Our vacation plan is designed to provide you with the opportunity to rest and get away from the everyday routine.
+Our vacation policy is designed to provide you with the opportunity to rest and get away from the everyday routine.
 For that reason, Erikson believes it is important to take vacation when it is earned, and encourages its employees to do so.
 Full-time employees who work thirty (30) hours or more per week are eligible to receive vacation time.
-Vacation time is accrued on a fiscal year basis (July 1 to June 30).
+Vacation time is accrued monthly for each fiscal year (July 1 to June 30).
 If an employee starts at any time during the fiscal year, other than the beginning of the fiscal year, the employee's vacation will be prorated accordingly.

-Core Administrative Staff (Salary Grade Levels A through C) Vacation is provided as follows:
+Administrative Staff (Salary Grade Levels A through C) Vacation is provided as follows:

-- Vacation will accrue at the rate of fourteen (14) days per fiscal year.
+- Vacation will accrue at a rate of 8.75 hours per month not to exceed a total of 105 hours per fiscal year.
 Vacation will be prorated for those who are hired after the first month of the fiscal year.
-For each additional year of employment through five (5) years of service, an employee is entitled to fourteen (14) days of earned vacation each fiscal year. - Over Five Years of Service.
-After five (5) years of continuous employment, employees will receive nineteen (19) days of vacation per fiscal year.
-The increase in vacation will become effective on July 1 following the employee's anniversary date. - Over Ten Calendar Years of Service.
-After ten (10) years of continuous employment, employees will receive twenty-four (24) days of vacation per fiscal year.
-The increase in vacation will become effective on July I following the employee's anniversary date.
+For each additional year of employment through five (5) years of service, an employee is eligible for 105 hours of earned vacation, accrued at a rate of 8.75 hours per month, each fiscal year. - Over Five Years of Service.
+After five (5) years of continuous employment, employees will be eligible for 140 hours of vacation per fiscal year, accrued at a rate of 11.66 hours per month.
+The increase in vacation will become effective on July 1 following the employee's fifth anniversary date. - Over Ten Calendar Years of Service.
+After ten (10) years of continuous employment, employees will be eligible for 175 hours of vacation per fiscal year, accrued at a rate of 14.58 hours per month.
+The increase in vacation will become effective on July 1 following the employee's anniversary date.

-Departmental Supervisors(Salary Grade Levels D through F) Vacation is provided as follows:
+Departmental Managers and Supervisors (Salary Grade Levels D through F) Vacation is provided as follows: